Azure/azure-cli/packaged_releases/docker/README.md

 -------------------------
 1. Create a temp directory that only contains the Dockerfile.
 2. In the Dockerfile, modify `CLI_VERSION` and the `CLI_DOWNLOAD_SHA256` hash as appropriate.
-    Also, if required, modify the patch URLs and change the patch SHA256 checksums as appropriate.
 3. Run `docker build` with this Dockerfile.
     When tagging this Docker image, choose an appropriate version number. e.g.: `sudo docker build --no-cache -f Dockerfile -t azuresdk/azure-cli-python:${CLI_VERSION} .`